-(This is part 2 of a two-part article, 6 through 10 reasons on why small churches stay small.
+(This is part 2 of a two-part article, reason 6 through 10 on why small churches stay small.
 Click here for part 1)

 6. No plan.

-The typical, stagnant small church is small in ways other than numbers.
+Typically, stagnant small churches are small in ways other than numbers.
 They tend to be small in vision, in programs, in outreach, and in just about everything else.

-Perhaps worst of all, they have small plans.
+Perhaps worst of all, small churches have small plans.
 Or no plans at all.

 The church with no plan–that is, no specific direction for what they are trying to do and become–will content itself with plodding along, going through the motions of “all churches everywhere.”
 They have Sunday School and worship services and a few committees.
 Once in a while, they will schedule a fellowship dinner or a revival.
 But ask the leadership, “What is your vision for this church?” and you will receive blank stares for an answer.